aaronspring/test_website/index.md

 - SubX Project
   - [IRIDL](http://iridl.ldeo.columbia.edu/SOURCES/.Models/.SubX) all SubX models via [opendap](https://en.wikipedia.org/wiki/OPeNDAP)

-However, any other publicly available data sources (like CMIP, NMME, etc.) of dates prior to the `forecast_time` can be used for `training-input` and `forecast-input`.
+However, any other publicly available data sources (like [CMIP](https://www.wcrp-climate.org/wgcm-cmip), [NMME](http://iridl.ldeo.columbia.edu/SOURCES/.Models/.NMME/), [DCPP](https://www.wcrp-climate.org/modelling-wgcm-mip-catalogue/cmip6-endorsed-mips-article/1065-modelling-cmip6-dcpp) etc.) of dates prior to the `forecast_time` can be used for `training-input` and `forecast-input`.
 Also purely empirical methods like persistence or climatology could be used.
 The only essential data requirement concerns forecast times and dates, see [timings](#timings).

 Ground truth sources are [NOAA CPC](https://www.cpc.ncep.noaa.gov/) temperature and total precipitation from [IRIDL](http://iridl.ldeo.columbia.edu/):